Growing your business

 For years, she admits her approach to managing her business was to chuck all her receipts in a box and hand them over periodically to her accountant.
 She did send out invoices on time, but – because she was using an Excel template she made herself, “I made mistakes which meant invoice payments were delayed and my cashflow was terrible.”

-As it happened, the choice was not ideal.
-It was a real old-school accountancy firm and the monthly retainer she was paying was essentially for someone to enter figures into a ledger.
+The choice Alice made was not ideal.
+It turned out it was a real old-school accountancy firm and the monthly retainer was essentially paying for someone to enter figures into a ledger.
 There was little-to-no attention paid to helping her grow her business and – as she found out almost certainly to her cost – almost no attempt to give her good tax advice.

 “I finally came to my senses and parted company with them.”

 She agreed to a meeting, then did all the vetting.
-Once satisfied it was a good move, she signed up.
+Once satisfied she was dealing with someone she could trust, she signed up.

 She’s keen to stress that the burden she’s referring to is purely an administrative one.
 She pays the tax she owes!